dawg/site/guide/troubleshooting.md

 Due to time constraints, we do not support undoing and redoing operations.
 This feature is one of our top priorities.
 Ideally, `Vusic` will support unlimited undo/redo functionality and will use the standard keyboard shortcuts (ie. `Ctrl+Z`, `Ctrl+Y`, and `Ctrl+Shift+Z`).

 ## Can I Change The Default Theme?
 `Vusic` color palette was built with customizability in mind.
-Although changing the theme is not currently possible, it shouldn't be too much longer until it this feature is implemented.
+Although changing the theme is not currently possible, it shouldn't be too much longer until this feature is implemented.

 ## Does Vusic Support VSTs?
 `Vusic` does not currently support VST plugins for synthesizers or effects.
 We run on [JavaScript](https://en.wikipedia.org/wiki/JavaScript) (the same thing that runs in the browser) and do not use the industry standard technology (ie. [C++](https://en.wikipedia.org/wiki/C%2B%2B)).